-Real-time tools allows an administrator to look into what is happening on the WLAN at the given instant.
+Real-time tools allows the IT staff to look into what is happening on the WLAN at the given instant.
 Many RF issues are hard to replicate or transient in nature, and the ability to remotely and instantly visualize and analyze the user's WLAN from a central location is valuable.